 Tips to Ensure Maximum Strength & Durability with E6000 Adhesive

-To ensure maximum strength and durability with E6000 adhesive, here are the essential techniques before you begin the application.
+To ensure maximum strength and durability with E6000 adhesive, here are a few pro tips I’ve gathered over the years to get the most out of this product.

 Tip #1: Ensure to clean the surface by removing the dirt, debris, dust, and other objects on the surface, which prevent the adhesive failure of E6000.
-You can use a solvent solution or mild soap and water to clean your surface.
+I usually go for a solvent solution or sometimes just good ol’ soap and water.

 Tip #2: Use an accelerator spray to speed up the bonding process.
 You can use this in your glued surface to prevent air bubbles which weaken the adhesive because of moisture from air bubbles.